-Do you enjoy playing games which gradually become more challenging, but you only want to use a single finger?
+Do you enjoy playing games that gradually become more challenging, but you only want to use a single finger?
 If so, Tap Skaters could be your next addictive Nintendo Switch title, a game which you can easily jump into whenever you have a few minutes to spare.
-This is yet another game which looks simple and won’t require much skill in order to complete, yet looks can be deceiving.
+This is yet another game that looks simple and won’t require much skill in order to complete, yet looks can be deceiving.
 If your reflexes aren’t what they used to be, you may struggle with this game.

 Full disclosure, just like Into the Dead 2, Tap Skaters is actually a free game over on iOS and Android, but the mobile version contains in-app purchases which could easily end up costing more than the price to buy it outright on the Nintendo Switch.
 However, because it’s free, I’ve downloaded and played both versions in order to see which one I prefer the best, so let’s take a look…

 Tap Skaters has one of the simplest concepts ever – you simply ‘tap’ on either A or the screen and watch as your ‘Skater’ drops down to the rail below.
-Initially, this isn’t hard as the rails slope in alternating directions, at a slightly angled position so you don’t go too fast, and there aren’t many obstacles.
-However, soon enough you’ll find yourself on rails with steeper inclines which make you move faster, the rail below may be going in the same direction (thus confusing you at first), and they’ll be a tonne of hazards out to knock you over.
+Initially, this isn’t hard as the rail’s slope in alternating directions, at a slightly angled position so you don’t go too fast, and there aren’t many obstacles.
+However, soon enough you’ll find yourself on rails with steeper inclines that make you move faster, the rail below may be going in the same direction (thus confusing you at first), and they’ll be a tonne of hazards out to knock you over.

 The actual goal varies, as there are different missions you’ll have to complete whilst working your way through the many levels on offer.
 You’ll find yourself either having to go down a certain number of rails without crashing, collecting a number of items whilst also avoiding hazards, racing against a CPU skater whilst aiming to not get smacked by an annoying obstacle, or once again staying away from things that want to hurt you whilst you try and bump into a robber in order to catch him.